Family Pension Taxation Rules 2026: Exemptions & New Deductions

 Let’s consider a simple example: Suppose ₹6,00,000 is the commuted (lump-sum) amount that you have received in exchange for your regular pensions.
 You will also receive a gratuity, then tax on ₹2,00,000 (one-third of ₹6,00,000) will be exempted, and the remaining ₹4,00,000 (₹6,00,000 - exempted amount) will be taxed according to the tax slab.

-If You Only Receive a Pension
+If You Only Receive A Pension

-If you do not receive gratuity and only receive a pension, the tax exemption on the commuted pension is more.
+If you do not receive gratuity and only receive a pension, the senior citizen tax exemption on the commuted pension is more.
 In this case, one-half of the commuted value of the income tax on the pension is exempted if 100% of the pension was commuted.
 The remaining half is added to your earnings and taxed, therefore.

-Continuing with the example of ₹6,00,000 as the commuted (lump-sum) amount without receiving a gratuity, then tax on ₹3,00,000 (half of ₹6,00,000) will be exempted and the remaining ₹3,00,000 (₹6,00,000 - exempted amount) will be taxed according to the tax slab.
+Continuing with the example of ₹6,00,000 as the commuted (lump-sum) amount without receiving a gratuity, then tax on ₹3,00,000 (half of ₹6,00,000) will be exempted, and the remaining ₹3,00,000 (₹6,00,000 - exempted amount) will be taxed according to the tax slab.

 To summarise how the pensions and their categories are taxed, consider the following table: